-Elizabeth Mincer practices in the area of labor, employment, and immigration law.
+Elizabeth Mincer practices in the area of labor and employment.
 Ms. Mincer works with employers on a range of workplace issues, including compliance with federal, state and local laws governing the workplace.
-Ms. Mincer assists clients in various sectors including education, technology, pharmaceuticals, construction, and service industries.
+She assists employers by drafting employee policies and handbooks, including COVID-19 health and safety plans and policies, confidentiality and restrictive covenant agreements, and termination and severance agreements.
+Ms. Mincer works with clients in various sectors including education, technology, pharmaceuticals, construction, and service industries.

 Ms. Mincer is a 2018 graduate of William and Mary Law School, where she was awarded the Thomas Jefferson Prize for Best Note and the Hermann Prize for demonstrating great potential for contributing to the enhancement of the efficient administration of justice through the innovative use of technology.
 She was the technical coordinator of the William & Mary Bill of Rights Journal and a board member of the National Trial Team.
 She is a magna cum laude graduate of Smith College and a Teach for America alumna.

 - U.S. District Court for the Eastern District of Pennsylvania

 - William and Mary School of Law, J.D., 2018

 - William and Mary Bill of Rights Journal

 - Smith College, B.A., magna cum laude, 2013

 United States Court of Appeals for the Fourth Circuit

 - Intern to the Hon.
 James A. Wynn, 2017